Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

-# Create your first device
+# Create your first test device

+AFter creating a prototype, the developer can create a test device to actually test and control the device.
+The developer can also visually view the simulated result for his prototype or to control the devices in the test device detail page.

 ![](../images/Getting_started/img_gettingstarted_08.png)